 The local government that issues your food business licence is responsible for accrediting the food safety program for your food business.
-The licensee must submit an Application for Food Safety Program Accreditation to Council with the relevant fee.
+The licensee must submit a Food Safety Program Accreditation and Amendment form to Council with the relevant fee.
 This form is available on Council's website or from the Customer Service Centres.